Coronavirus: Can Germany's infection protection law be compared to the Nazis' 'Enabling Act?' | DW | 18.11.2020

 In 1933, the Social Democrats were the only parliamentarians left in parliament to vote against the "Enabling Act."
 Some of them were then persecuted or arrested.

-"That is why, as a Social Democrat, it is particularly bitter for me to hear a comparison to this time today," says SPD parliamentarian Helge Lindh.
+"That is why, as a Social Democrat, it is particularly bitter for me to hear a comparison to this time today," says parliamentarian Lindh.

 Lindh reached the Bundestag through a tunnel on Wednesday.
 He said he is still hopeful that dialogue with those protesting lockdown measures outside of parliament would be possible.